SiddharthJha1602/ATTENDEASE/README.md

 ## Overview

 ATTENDEASE is a Human Resource Management System (HRMS) developed using Python and Flask.
-The project includes a complete Selenium-based automation testing framework built with PyTest and the Page Object Model (POM) design pattern.
+The project includes a complete Selenium automation testing framework built with PyTest and the Page Object Model (POM) design pattern.

 The automation suite validates critical business workflows including authentication, attendance management, leave management, and administrative approvals.